clbartolome/ocp-dev-101/README.md

 ## Configuration

-Install OpenShift Gitops and Tekton Operators.
+Install OpenShift Gitops, Devspaces and Tekton Operators.
-TODO: install using sh script for OpenShift GitOps and use argo for Tekton
+TODO: install using sh script for OpenShift GitOps and use argo for Tekton and Devspaces

 ## Demos